 For each active tool, check whether a lower tier would cover what you actually use.
 Most SaaS products have usage data in your account settings.
 If you are using 20 percent of the seats or features on a plan, there is probably a cheaper option.

 For tools you spend more than $200 per month on, it is worth reaching out to ask about pricing.
-Vendors frequently offer discounts to retain customers, especially if you have been on the platform for more than a year.
+Vendor negotiation is often easier than it sounds - vendors frequently offer discounts to retain customers, especially if you have been on the platform for more than a year.
 A simple email saying you are reviewing costs and considering alternatives often results in a 10 to 20 percent reduction.

 Week 4 - Fix the system so this does not happen again